mikeewhite/RamBundleInvestigation/README.md

 This is a test React Native application to demonstrate the current line mapping issues with RAM bundled apps.

+It has four crash scenarios (each one can be triggered by pressing the appropriate button when the app is running):

+- Unhandled error 1 : Crashing code lies outside of JSX within a vanilla JS block.
+- Unhandled error 2 : Same as (1) but the crashing call is padded with additional lines.
+- Unhandled error 3 : Same as (1) but calls out to crashing code in another file.
+- Handled error 1 : Same as (1) except that the crashing code is wrapped in a try/catch block within a JSX component.

 ## Running the app

 ```bash